muquit/clip-httpd/README.md

   - [Authors](#authors)

 ## Introduction
-[clip-httpd](https://github.com/muquit/clip-httpd) is a simple, secure, cross-platform clipboard server written in [Go](https://go.dev/).
+[clip-httpd](https://github.com/muquit/clip-httpd) is a simple, secure, cross-platform clipboard server.
 I use it to paste `text` to my Laptop/workstation's clipboard from remote systems securely without pain of fumbling with mouse or firing up scp and such to get a file.